Create a function in the Azure portal that runs on a schedule

-Setting Suggested value Description Name your function TimerTriggerCSharp1 Defines the name of your timer triggered function.
+Setting Suggested value Description Name Default Defines the name of your timer triggered function.
 Schedule 0 */1 * * * * A six field CRON expression that schedules your function to run every minute.

 Verify execution by viewing trace information written to the logs.

-Now, you can change the function's schedule so that it runs less often, such as once every hour.
+Now, you change the function's schedule so that it runs once every hour instead of every minute.

 Update the timer schedule

 Expand your function and click Integrate.
 This is where you define input and output bindings for your function and also set the schedule.

 0 0 */1 * * *, and then select Save.

 You now have a function that runs once every hour.